hcengineering/huly-docs/src/content/docs/team-workflows/issues.md

 ##### List and Kanban Views
 The default view for Issues is the List view, where Issues are listed in order of their status.
 Huly also offers the option for a Kanban view, which displays Issues in a column format.
 To toggle between the two views, click either the List or Kanban icon in the top right corner of the window.

+#### Issue peek & shortcuts
+Press the `space` bar while hovering over any Issue to "peek" at that Issue's details.
+From this view, you can use the up and down arrows on your keyboard to scroll through your Issues.

+Press `C` on your keyboard to create a new Issue from any view.

 ##### Sorting, filtering and searching
 Options for sorting and filtering issues can also be found in the top right corner.
 The `View` button allows for configuration of some viewing settings as well as options for sorting how issues are grouped and ordered on the page.
 The `Show` button displays toggles for showing and hiding Issue details.